DonIsaac/zlint/README.md

 An opinionated linter for the Zig programming language.

+> [!WARNING]
-This project is still very much under construction.
+> This project is still very much under construction.

+## Features
+- ZLint has its own semantic analyzer taht is completely separate from the Zig compiler.
+This means that ZLint still checks and understands code that may otherwise be ignored by Zig due to dead code elimination.
+- Pretty, detailed, and easy-to-understand error messages.

 ## Contributing